aumpierre-unb/InternalFluidFlow.jl/README.md

 ### **h2fRe**

-h2fRe computes the Reynolds number Re and Darcy friction factor f given the head loss h, the pipe hydraulic diameter D or the flow speed v or the volumetric flow rate Q, the pipe length L (default L = 100 cm), the pipe roughness k (default k = 0 cm) or the pipe relative roughness ε (default ε = 0), the fluid density ρ (default ρ = 0.997 g/cc), the fluid dynamic viscosity μ (default μ = 0.0091 g/cm/s), and the gravitational accelaration g (default g = 981 cm/s/s).
+`h2fRe` computes the Reynolds number Re and Darcy friction factor f given the head loss h, the pipe hydraulic diameter D or the flow speed v or the volumetric flow rate Q, the pipe length L (default L = 100 cm), the pipe roughness k (default k = 0 cm) or the pipe relative roughness ε (default ε = 0), the fluid density ρ (default ρ = 0.997 g/cc), the fluid dynamic viscosity μ (default μ = 0.0091 g/cm/s), and the gravitational accelaration g (default g = 981 cm/s/s).

 By default, pipe is assumed to be 1 m long, L = 100 (in cm).

-By default, pipe is assumed to be smooth.
-Relative roughness is reset to ε = 0.05, if ε > 0.05.
+By default, pipe is assumed to be smooth (ε = 0).
+If ε > 0.05, relative roughness is reset to upper limit ε = 0.05.

 Notice that default values are given in the cgs unit system and, if taken, all other parameters must as well be given in cgs units.

-If parameter fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.
+If fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

+If flow speed is given, both laminar and turbulent flow bounds are considered for possible solutions.

 **Syntax:**